 8. COUPLE’S GETAWAY TO BRANDENBURG, KENTUCKY – For Romance & Luxury

-One of the reasons why I wanted to include Brandenburg on my list is an elegant romantic Inn which is a great vacation spot near Louisville.
-This small luxury style B&B in a farming community is not only a wonderful place to stay but to unplug and have a peaceful weekend.
+One of the reasons why I wanted to include Brandenburg on my list is an elegant romantic Inn that is a great vacation spot near Louisville.
+This small luxury-style B&B in a farming community is not only a wonderful place to stay but to unplug and have a peaceful weekend.

 THINGS TO DO IN BRANDENBURG, KENTUCKY

-There isn’t much to do in the town but there are plenty of activities on the farm and nearby areas.
-On the farm, you can go fishing, boating, swimming in one of the ponds, feeding the goats and alpacas or hang out at the pool all day long.
+There isn’t much to do in the town but there are plenty of activities on the farm and in nearby areas.
+On the farm, you can go fishing, boating, swimming in one of the ponds, feeding the goats and alpacas, or hanging out at the pool all day long.